sodadata/docs/soda-cloud/resource-map.md

 ## Example Soda Cloud deployment

 The following diagram illustrates an example deployment of a single Soda Cloud account with two Soda Agents, each of which connects to two data sources.
-A Soda Cloud Administrator has also created integrations with Slack, Jira (via a webhook), and MS Teams (coming soon).
+A Soda Cloud Administrator has also created integrations with Slack, Jira (via a webhook), and MS Teams.

 ![example-deployment](/assets/images/example-deployment.png){:height="700px" width="700px"}